-Ovarian hormones estrogen and progesterone are beneficial for health.
-That means natural ovulatory menstrual cycles are beneficial for health because ovulation is how women make hormones.
+The ovarian hormones estradiol and progesterone are beneficial for general health.
+That means natural ovulatory menstrual cycles are beneficial because ovulation is how women make those hormones.

 Benefits of ovulation

-Every monthly dose of progesterone reduces inflammation, regulates immune function, and supports thyroid, brain, bones, and breast tissue.
+Every monthly dose of progesterone reduces inflammation, regulates immune function, and supports the thyroid, brain, bones, and breast tissue.

 The benefits of ovarian hormones are both short-term by making women stronger and long-term by building metabolic reserve and health.